sudoxyz/sudoxyz/README.md

 Yo 👋

 My name is Ethan - I'm a tech enthusiast and Twitch streamer.
 I have a passion for full-stack development, pen-testing and tinkering.
-I hope to get a job in web-development or electrical engineering in the future - I'm currently doing English and math GCSEs online.
+I hope to get a job in web-development or electrical engineering in the future.

 ## 📈 GitHub Stats